-A study in the journal Nature Neuroscience suggests that anxiety is common among people who drink heavily as alcohol seems to have the ability to rewire the brain, which might make it more difficult for alcoholics to recover from a traumatic experience.
+A study in the journal Nature Neuroscience suggests that anxiety is common among people who drink heavily.According to this study, alcohol seems to have the ability to rewire the brain, which may make it more difficult for alcoholics to recover from a traumatic experience.
 While people like this once might have recovered from something scary like a car accident, the alcoholism traps them in a cycle of nervousness and worry, which might make them yet more likely to drink.

-Depression and anxiety seem to be triggered by alcoholism, but some mental illnesses have a more complicated relationship with alcohol.
-Antisocial personality disorders, for example, seem to be closely related to alcoholism, as the National Institute on Alcohol Abuse and Alcoholism suggests that 15 to 20 percent of men with alcoholism and 10 percent of women with alcoholism also have this particular personality disorder.
-People like this might seem impulsive and aggressive almost all the time and they might struggle to behave appropriately when placed in a social context.
+Depression and anxiety seem to be triggered or worsened by alcoholism, but some mental illnesses have a more complicated relationship with alcohol.
+For example, antisocial personality disorder seems to be closely related to alcoholism, as the National Institute on Alcohol Abuse and Alcoholism suggests.
+According to their study, 15 to 20 percent of men with alcoholism and 10 percent of women with alcoholism have this particular personality disorder.
+People with antisocial personality disorder may seem impulsive and aggressive most of the time and they may struggle to behave appropriately when placed in a social context.

 Treatment at The Canyon

-Sometimes it’s not clear whether emotional distress leads a person to alcohol or vice versa.
-What is clear is that both conditions need to be treated simultaneously in order to avoid relapse in one or both conditions.
-Treating alcoholism co-occurring with mental illnesses is our specialty at The Canyon.
+Sometimes it’s not clear if emotional distress leads to alcohol use or if alcohol use leads to emotional distress.
+What is clear is that both conditions need to be treated simultaneously in order to avoid relapse of one or both conditions.
+Treating alcoholism that co-occurs alongside a mental illness is our specialty at The Canyon.

-Therapy plays a key role in our programs, as it can help people to learn how to use their minds to conquer the destructive habits associated with mental illnesses and alcoholism.
+Therapy plays a key role in our programs, as it can help people develop practical tools to conquer the destructive habits associated with mental illnesses and alcoholism.
 We work hard to tailor our care, ensuring that people get just the right kind of help at the right time.
-When you come, you’ll get comprehensive care.
+Our dedicated team of licensed medical and mental health professionals have dedicated their lives to helping others get back on track.
 If you or a loved one is struggling with alcoholism and a mental illness, call The Canyon today and get help today.